httpwg/http-extensions/draft-ietf-httpbis-priority.md

 attack, [CVE-2019-9513] aka "Resource Loop", is based on using priority signals to manipulate the server's stored prioritization state.

+HTTP/2 priority associated to an HTTP request is signalled as a value relative to those of other requests sharing the same HTTP/2 connection.
+Therefore, in order to prioritize requests, endpoints are compelled to have the knowledge of the underlying HTTP version and how the requests are coalesced.
+This has been a burden to HTTP endpoints that generate or forward requests in a version-agnostic manner.

 HTTP/2 priority signals are required to be delivered and processed in the order they are sent so that the receiver handling is deterministic.
 Porting HTTP/2 priority signals to protocols that do not provide ordering guarantees presents